Bedroom wallpaper ideas – these are the best 23 ways to bring colour and pattern into your sleep and calm sanctuary without overwhelming it

 This work looks best as a single statement wall, as the patterns can easily look too busy if used on multiple surfaces.
 However, if you do fancy going for broke.
 Try clashing faded florals with a Bohemian paisley print, as done successfully here.

-29. Set the scene with realism
+22. Set the scene with realism

 If you’re looking for a quirky and unique bedroom look, why not think outside the box and go for a whimsical print such as books, butterflies or maps?
 Choosing a print that reflects your interests will add a personal touch to your space and can bring a new lease of life to a plainer room.

-30. Go bold with geometrics
+23. Go easy with geometrics

+This style of wallpaper generally works best as a feature wall with plainer surrounding walls, due to the busy designs.
 It’s the perfect choice for a contemporary bedroom and will instantly create a dynamic focal point, no matter what shape or size the room.

 Which wallpaper is best for a bedroom?

 The choice of paper for a bedroom is no different to when choosing living room wallpaper ideas, or any other standard room.
 It's only necessary to choose a different quality or type of paper if the room is humid etc, say when choosing a bathroom wallpaper idea.
-When it comes to choosing a bedroom wallpaper it's simply a matter of taste.
+When it comes to choosing a bedroom wallpaper, it's simply a matter of taste.

 We tend to advise sticking to a feature wall when it comes to using bedroom wallpaper, to stop the look from feeling too heavy.
 Typically if this is the wall which the bed is against you can be more daring with the pattern, as you it won't prove too distracting once you're in bed – trying to wind the mind down for a restful night's sleep.